United Airlines Passenger David Dao Asks Judge To Preserve All Evidence Of Him Being Dragged Off Plane

 The legal team of Dr. David Dao, the United Airlines passenger who made headlines internationally after footage emerged online showing him being dragged off a United Airlines flight at O’Hare International Airport on Sunday, took the first step toward suing the airline on Wednesday.

-The legal team of the 69-year-old, who appeared bloodied and disoriented after being manhandled by airport security officers, has reportedly asked the Cook County Circuit Court for an order requiring United Airlines and the city of Chicago to preserve all evidence of the incident, including video, audio recordings and other relevant reports, such as flight reports and personnel files of the officers who dragged the passenger off the plane.
+The legal team of the 69-year-old, who appeared bloodied and disoriented after being manhandled by airport security officers, has reportedly asked the Cook County Circuit Court for an order requiring United Airlines and the city of Chicago to preserve all evidence of the incident, including video, audio recordings, and other relevant reports, such as flight reports and personnel files of the officers who dragged the passenger off the plane.

 The team also asked United to provide full information about its protocol for removing passengers from flights.

-The Chicago Tribune reports that Dao has retained the services of two Chicago attorneys, Stephen Golan, a corporate law specialist and Thomas Demetrio, a personal injury lawyer who specializes in the aviation industry.
+The Chicago Tribune reports that Dao has retained the services of two Chicago attorneys, corporate law specialist Stephen Golan and Thomas Demetrio, a personal injury lawyer who specializes in the aviation industry.
 He is a partner at Corby & Demetrio.

 Demetrio has a history of winning big settlements for his clients.
 He was one of the attorneys in a 2002 case where several people were killed due to the collapse of scaffolding at the John Hancock Center.
 The victims in the case received a settlement of $75 million, according to the Chicago Tribune.